 In February 2013, Illumina, Inc. acquired Verinata Health, Inc. (Verinata) for \$350 million in cash and up to an additional \$100 million in milestone payments through December 2015.
 The final milestones related to the sale of Verinata to Illumina were met in December 2015 and, accordingly, we recorded our share of these milestone payment obligations in the amount of \$2.3 million from the sale of investment in Verinata in the accompanying consolidated statement of operations for the year ended December 31, 2015.
-In January 2016, we received the \$2.3 million payment.
+The \$2.3 million payment was subsequently received in January 2016.